def1ant1/RusticUI/docs/data/material/components/menus/menus.md

 {{"demo": "SimpleListMenu.js"}}

+## Disabled menu items

+Use the `disabled` prop on `MenuItem` to prevent pointer and keyboard activation.
+For headless Rust adapters (`mui-headless` + `mui-material`), call `MenuState::set_item_disabled(index, true)` to toggle interactivity at runtime.
+The generated markup exposes both `aria-disabled="true"` and `data-disabled="true"` so automated tests, custom styling, and accessibility audits all observe the same state whether the menu is rendered during SSR or in the browser.

 ## Positioned menu

 Because the `Menu` component uses the `Popover` component to position itself, you can use the same [positioning props](/material-ui/react-popover/#anchor-playground) to position it.